K-scope/K-scope/README.md

 At the time of startup, K-scope requires specific folders for properties.
 If K-scope cannot find those folders, it may terminate abnormally.

-Tips on usage) "-Duser.language" VM-option is language selector, English(en) and Japanese(ja).
+Tips on usage.
+VM-option "-Duser.language" is used for selecting language: "en" for English and "ja" for Japanese.

 ```
   $ java -jar -Duser.language=en kscope.jar ## for english mode